Small Stories: Five Short Flash Fiction Stories

-In his recent hub titled "Extremely Short Flash Fiction: Three Stories by cam" Chris Mills issued a challenge for other hubbers to attempt to write some very very short stories.
-These are nowhere near as short as those Chris was able to write but they are the best I could come up with given both the Hub Page preferred minimum word count and my ability as a flash fiction writer.
+™©In his article titled "Extremely Short Flash Fiction: Three Stories by cam" Chris Mills issued a challenge for other writers to attempt to write some very very short stories.
+These are nowhere near as short as those Chris was able to write but they are the best I could come up with given both the preferred minimum word count and my ability as a flash fiction writer.
 I hope you enjoy at least one of them.
 They are still quite short so shouldn't take too much of your time.
 Thanks for reading.

 Tears in the Rubble